About Kaplan

 Massachusetts requires 12 hours of continuing education per licensing period.

-The Board does not accept Correspondence or Online courses for continuing education.
+The Board does not accept Correspondence or Online courses for Prelicensing or continuing education.

 Contact Info